akvachan/Medical-Abstract-Segmentation/README.md

 Smallest abstract has 3 sentences, biggest has 51.
 Average sentence length is between 26-27 words.
 Around 26.6% of total words are stopwords and around 0.8% are unique words.
 Smallest sentence contains just a single word, biggest sentence contains 338 words.

-Full sentence length distribution can be found in sentence_length_distribution.txt
+Full sentence length distribution can be found in sentence_length_distribution.txt.

 ## Baseline Models ##

 1. Most frequent label:<br>
 Model that classifies each sentence as RESULTS has apporox.
 35% accuracy.
-This model was beaten by Multinomial Naïve Bayes Model
+This model was beaten by Multinomial Naïve Bayes Model.

 2. Multinomial Naïve Bayes Classifier:<br>
 Predicts class of the sentence depending on the distribution of words in each class and probability of the classes.
 No stopwords were removed, tf-idf vectorization with unigram (class-word) frequency count was used.
 Evaluation yielded 76.5% accuracy and f1-score, precision and recall.
 Since dataset is balanced multi-class, it is possible for those metrics to be identical.